BuilderIO/builder/README.md

 ## What is it good for?

 - Landing pages
-- Marketing pages (Homepage, etc)
+- Marketing pages (Homepage, promotions, etc)
-- Content pages (About, FAQ, etc)
+- Content pages (About, FAQ, help, docs, etc)
-- Freedom from marketing teams that never stop asking for changes
+- Freedom from marketing teams that never stop asking for new things
 - Developers who are tired of pushing pixels

 ## Supported Frameworks